 - “T” and “D” plosives have an air blockage with the tongue behind the teeth.

 - “K” and “G” plosives have an air blockage at the palate.

 Note that different languages have different plosive sounds and that we’re only discussing English here.

-A classic experiment to try when learning about plosives is the candlelight experiment.
+The candlelight experiment is a classic test to try when learning about plosives.
 Light a candle, place it near your mouth and begin talking.
 You’ll notice the hard transients of plosive sounds cause the flame to flicker or even go out.
-However, if you were to hold a vowel sound (like “ahh” or “ouu” for example), the flame would stay relatively steady.
+However, if you were to hold a vowel sound (like “ahh” or “ouu,” for example), the flame would stay relatively steady.